synedra/runzoho/README-doc.md

 This will give you an oauth URL.
 Copy and paste that URL into your browser window and it will let you login with Zoho - if you don't have a Zoho account already, create one now.
 If the OAuth redirect doesn't take you to a screen asking for your email, make sure you've done the Netlify setup above and check Netlify to make sure the deploy has completed correctly.

 After you've done the OAuth login, your credential should be available.
-Check the credentials to find the one you created.
+Make a call to the credentials endpoint to find the one you created.

 ``` bash
 https://production.runalloy.com/connectors/zohoCRM/credentials